Business Valuations for Litigation and Divorce

 A commercial valuation assumes a willing buyer and a willing seller, both acting at arm's length with reasonable knowledge of the relevant facts.
 A forensic valuation operates in a different context entirely.
 One party may be actively minimising the business value (the business owner in a divorce, or the majority shareholder in an unfair prejudice petition), while the other has every incentive to maximise it.
 A business interest held by one spouse is often the single most valuable and contentious asset in a financial settlement.

 The forensic accountant's job is to cut through that dynamic and produce an independent, supportable opinion of value.
-This means looking behind the statutory accounts, adjusting for items that distort the true picture, and presenting a range of values where the evidence supports more than one reasonable conclusion.
+In practice we look behind the statutory accounts, adjusting for items that distort the true picture, and presenting a range of values where the evidence supports more than one reasonable conclusion.

 Standard valuation databases (BDO Private Company Price Index, Experian MarketIQ, FAME) provide useful reference points for earnings multiples and comparable transactions, but they are a starting point for analysis, not a substitute for it.
 The forensic accountant must explain why a particular multiple is appropriate for the specific business, taking into account its size, sector, profitability, customer concentration, management dependency and growth prospects.
 Whether the subject is a limited company, sole trader or partnership, the valuation expert needs to justify every assumption in the report.